Piyusha1996/INDE-577/Supervised Learning/Perceptron/Readme.md

 On the other hand, a multi-layer perceptron model has a greater number of hidden layers and is also known as the backpropagation algorithm.
 It has greater processing power and can process both linear and non-linear patterns.
 It can also implement logic gates such as AND, OR, XOR, NAND, NOT, XNOR, NOR.
 It is used to solve complex non-linear problems.

 The perceptron function can be achieved as output by multiplying the input with the learned weight coefficient.
 The weight coefficient is automatically learned by the algorithm, and the linear decision boundary is drawn, enabling the distinction between the two linearly separable classes +1 and -1.

-Perceptron has certain limitations, such as it can only classify linearly separable sets of input vectors, and the output can only be a binary number due to the hard limit transfer function.

 Perceptrons are trained in three phases: